What is the difference between an orientation leader and an orientation coordinator?

-There are two parts to orientation staff training: Two days take place in May, and three days take place when leaders return in August (see list of key dates for orientation staff on the hiring homepage for more information).
+There are two parts to orientation staff training: One day takes place in May, and three days take place when leaders return in August (see list of key dates for orientation staff on the hiring homepage for more information).

 The May training is focused on getting to know each other, choosing co-leader pairs, and planning the activities that leaders will do with their groups.
 Orientation is a combination of activities the College organizes that leaders take their groups to, and small group times that leaders are responsible for planning.
 Training includes time for you and your co-leader to plan and receive feedback, as well as to denote materials that you need for your activities and the spaces you would like reserved for those activities.